HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

 **Statements**
 {:.no_toc}

-`Define` statements describing named expressions that can be referenced either from other expressions within the same library or by containing decision support artifacts.
+`define` statements describing named expressions that can be referenced either from other expressions within the same library or by containing decision support artifacts.

 ~~~
 define "GI Bleeds Condition":
   Last(
     [Condition: "History of GI Bleeds"] C
-      sort by assertedDate.value
+      sort by assertedDate().value
   )
 ~~~